juliangruber/level-store/README.md

 ## Resuming

 When reading fails you might not want to start over again completely but rather resume after the last chunk you received.
-First, pass `index : true` as an option so you don't only get the stored chunks but also their index in the store:
+First, pass `index : true` as an option so you don't only get the stored chunks but also their index in the
+store:

 ```js
 store.createReadStream('file', { index : true }).on('data', console.log);
 // => { index : 1363783762087, data : <Buffer aa aa> }
 ```

 Now you only need store the timestamp of the last read chunk in a variable and you can resume reading after an error, passing `{ from : index }`:

 ```js
 store.createReadStream('file', { from : 1363783762087 }).on('data', console.log);
 // => { index : 1363783876109, data : <Buffer bb bb> }
 ```

+## Indexes

+You can choose from two indexing mechanisms depending on your needs:

+* **timestamp**: The index is the timestamp of when the chunk was written.
+**Fast** and already enough for resuming.
+Activate with `Store(db, { index : 'timestamp' })`.
+* **length**: The index is the bytelength of what has already been written under the given `key`. **Slower** but more flexible.
+Activate with `Store(db, { index : 'length' })`.

 ## API

-### Store(db)
+### Store(db[, opts])

 Returns a `level-store` instance.

 `db` can either be **a path** under which the data should be stored or **an instance of LevelUp**.

+If `opts.index` is set, that indexing mechanism is used intead of the the default `timestamp`.

 ### store#createReadStream(key[, opts])